bettersg/verifact_backend/README.md

 - `brew install python` - Install the latest version of Python
 - `brew install pipenv` - Install pipenv to isolate your python packages
 - `cd <project_dir>`
-- `pipenv install` - Create a virtual environment
+- `pipenv install` - Create a virtual environment and install packages
-- `pipenv install Django` - Install the Django official release
 - `pipenv run python manage.py runserver` - start the Django development server
 - Visit localhost:8000, you should see a Django landing page